-- \You will be required to complete the workplace assessment with your company's applicable partner.
-Depending on the size of your organization, "applicable partner" is defined as the policy committee (for employers with more than 300 employees), the workplace committee (for employers with 20 or more employees), or the health and safety representative (for employers with less than 19 employees). - \Ensure individuals that are directed to identify the risks, or to develop and implement the preventative measures, are properly qualified and trained. - Familiarize yourself with the new definitions of workplace harassment and violence.
+- You will be required to complete the workplace assessment with your company's applicable partner.
+Depending on the size of your organization, "applicable partner" is defined as the workplace committee (for employers with more than 299 employees), the policy committee (for employers with between 20 to 299 employees), or health and safety representative (for employers with less than 19 employees). - Ensure individuals that are directed to identify the risks, or to develop and implement the preventative measures, are properly qualified and trained. - Familiarize yourself with the new definitions of workplace harassment and violence.